C-gyorfi/AWS-knowledge-dump/README.md

 - Clients can use SNI (Server Name Indication) - allows loading multiple SSL certificates onto one web server - works for ALB & NLB but not for CLB(depreciated)

 ### Connection Draining
-- Connection Draining(CLB) or DeregistrationDelay(for ALB & NLB)
+- Connection Draining(CLB) or de-registration Delay(for ALB & NLB)
-- Time to complete request while instance is deregistering
+- Time to complete request while instance is de-registering
 - Default 300sec can be set 1-3600(depends on avg request completion time)
 - set 0 to disable